OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-04.md

 ## 1 Samuel 4:11

-The ark of God was captured, and Eli’s two sons, Hophni and Phinehas, died.
+The ark of God fell into enemy hands, and Eli’s two sons, Hophni and Phinehas, lost their lives.

 ---